 - A direct organization VDC network connects directly to an eternal network.
+Can be IPv4 or IPv6.
 Only a system administrator can create a direct organization VDC network. - A routed organization VDC network connects to an external network through an Edge Gateway.
 A routed organization VDC network also requires the containing VDC to include a network pool.
-After a system administrator has provisioned an organization VDC with an Edge Gateway and associated it with a network pool, organization administrator or system administrators can create routed organization VDC networks in that VDC. - An isolated organization VDC network does not require an Edge Gateway or external network, but does require the containing VDC to be associated with a network pool.
-After a system administrator has created an organization VDC with a network pool, organization administrators or system administrators can create isolated organization VDC networks in that VDC. - Most types of organization VDC networks do not provide any network services.
-Isolated organization VDC networks can specify a DhcpPoolService, which provides DHCP addresses from several pools of IP address ranges.
-All other services, such as NAT, firewall, and load balancing, are configured by a system administrator on the Edge Gateway to which the network connects.
+After a system administrator has provisioned an organization VDC with an Edge Gateway and associated it with a network pool, organization administrator or system administrators can create routed organization VDC networks in that VDC.
+Can be IPv4 or IPv6. - An isolated organization VDC network does not require an Edge Gateway or external network.
+Provides an isolated, private network that machines in the organization VDC can connect to.
+Can be backed by either a network pool or an NSX-T logical switch.
+Can be IPv4 only. - After a system administrator has created an organization VDC with a network pool, organization administrators or system administrators can create isolated organization VDC networks in that VDC. - Only the system administrator can create and manage NSX-T organization virtual data center networks by using the vCloud OpenAPI or the vCloud Director Service Provider Admin Portal. - A cross-VDC network is part of a stretched network spanning a data center group.
+Can be IPv4 only.
+Only the system administrator can create and manage cross-VDC networks by using the vCloud OpenAPI or the vCloud Director Tenant Portal.